tnyaguire/survivor-api/README.md

 ## Running the project

 We can easily run the whole with only a single command.
-Ensure you have Docker running.
+Ensure Docker service is running.

 ```bash
 git clone https://github.com/tnyaguire/survivor-api.git